HactarCE/key-names/README.md

 # key-names

 Platform-aware keyboard key name handling for Rust applications.
-This crate is roughly a fork of [keyboard-keynames](https://crates.io/crates/keyboard-keynames), with a few extra features as well as integration with the [keycode](https://docs.rs/keycode/0.3.0/keycode/index.html) crate.
+This crate is roughly a fork of [keyboard-keynames](https://crates.io/crates/keyboard-keynames), with a few extra features as well as integration with the [keycode](https://docs.rs/keycode/0.3.0/keycode/index.html) crate and [`winit::event::VirtualKeyCode`](https://docs.rs/winit/0.26.1/winit/event/enum.VirtualKeyCode.html) (requires `winit` feature).

 Features: